Macrometacorp/docs/docs/collections/documents/document-store-data.md

 Export allows you to download the documents in the collection as a JSON file, which can be used for data pre-processing, cleaning, analytics, and so on.
 You can export all documents or apply a filter to export a subset.

+## Refresh Documents

+Refreshing documents updates the document list with any changes that might have occurred without triggering a page refresh.

 ## Filter Documents

 Click the **Filter Collection** (funnel) icon to apply a filter to your document view.